 - Microsoft launches Azure IoT edge that allows small devices to utilize cloud services even if they are not connected to the cloud.

 - Amazon offers advanced security and device management features.

 - Google releases Cloud IoT Core that allows devices to connect to the cloud more easily.

-Judging from these facts, we can see that major technological leaders have realized that Internet of Things requires a different set of tools and services for proper functioning, and as a result offer cloud platforms.
+Judging from these facts, we can see that major technology leaders have realized that the Internet of Things requires a different set of tools and services for proper functioning, and as a result offer cloud platforms.